Kennyc1012/BottomSheetMenu/README.md

         style = R.style.MyBottomSheetStyle)
         .show(supportFragmentManager)
 ```
-## Icons
-Based on the [Material Design Guidelines](http://www.google.com/design/spec/components/bottom-sheets.html#bottom-sheets-specs), icons for a linear list styled BottomSheet should be 24dp, where as a grid styled BottomSheet should be 48dp.

 # Share Intents
 BottomSheetMenu can also be used to create a Share Intent Picker that will be styled like the ones found in Android 5.x+.
 To create one, simply call one of the static  ```createShareBottomSheet``` methods.